Exploring White Island, New Zealand’s Most Active Volcano

 About White Island

 White Island, also known as Whakaari by its shorten Maori name, is New Zealand’s most active cone volcano.
 The island is part of a submarine mountain that rises 1600 meters from the surrounding seafloor.
-It is located 48 kilometers from the east coast of the North Island with the closet towns being Whakatane and Tauranga.
+It is located 48 kilometers from the east coast of the North Island with the closest towns being Whakatane and Tauranga.

 Back in the day sulfur mining was attempted here, though due to a lahar incident in 1914 which killed all workers, production was stopped.
 The remains of the buildings are still standing, though seriously worn overtimes from the harsh environment.